 Aground – upon the Sands –

-So begins this poem by the wonderfully idiosyncratic poet Emily Dickinson, about a trip to the seaside.
+This poem is about a trip to the seaside.
 But when is the sea not the sea?
 When it’s a symbol for carnal longings – as this poem appears to be.
-Dickinson is using the sea as a metaphor for the (female) speaker’s sensual awakening: note the mermaids, which came out from the basement (the sea’s bed, or the subconscious?) to look at the speaker…
+Dickinson is using the sea as a metaphor for the (female) speaker’s sensual awakening: note the mermaids, which came out from the basement (the sea’s bed, or the subconscious?) to look at the speaker.

 Shall it be Troy or Rome

 Or my own name, to stay

 Planing the figure sand,